Timonwa/Open-Source-Practice-Repo/README.md

 # Open Source Practice Repository

+_If you found this repo helpful, please give it a ⭐!_

 Welcome to the Open Source Practice Repository!
 This is a space for you to learn the ropes of contributing to open-source projects.
 Whether you're a newbie or an experienced developer, this repo will guide you through the process.

 If you are new to open source or hacktoberfest and want to learn more, check out [The Beginners Guide to Hacktoberfest](https://blog.timonwa.com/series/the-beginners-guide-to-hacktoberfest).